-If your child experiences any of the following signs and symptoms, seek prompt medical attention:
+The following signs and symptoms are reasons to seek prompt medical attention:

-Bronchiolitis occurs when a virus enters the respiratory system and makes its way to the bronchioles, which are the smallest of the airways branching off the two main breathing tubes (bronchi) within your lungs.
-The viral infection makes the bronchi swell and become inflamed.
-As a result, mucus often collects in these airways, which can make it difficult for air to flow freely through your lungs.
+Bronchiolitis occurs when a virus infects the bronchioles, which are the smallest of the airways branching off the main breathing tubes (bronchi) within your lungs.
+The viral infection makes the bronchioles swell and become inflamed.
+Mucus collects in these airways, which can make it difficult for air to flow freely into and out from the lungs.

 Bronchiolitis is a contagious condition.
 You contract the virus just as you would a cold or the flu — through droplets in the air when someone who is sick coughs, sneezes or talks.
 You can also contract bronchiolitis by touching shared objects — such as utensils, towels or toys — and then touching your eyes, nose or mouth.

-Other factors that have been associated with an increased risk of bronchiolitis in children include:
+Other factors that have been associated with an increased risk of bronchiolitis in infants, or more severe illness due to bronchiolitis, include:

 Complications of severe bronchiolitis may include:

 If your infant was born prematurely, has a heart or lung condition, or has a compromised immune system, watch closely for beginning signs of bronchiolitis.
 The infection may rapidly become severe, and signs and symptoms of the underlying condition may become worse.
-In such cases, your child will usually need hospitalization to monitor his or her health and provide any necessary care.
+In such cases, your child will usually need hospitalization.

 Preparing for your appointment